gilesshaxted/karma/README.md

 * **Configurable Roles & Channels**: Use the `/setup` command to easily configure moderator roles, admin roles, and logging channels directly within Discord.
 * **Message Deletion on Kick/Ban**: When a user is kicked or banned, their messages from the last 24 hours are automatically deleted and logged, helping to clean up disruptive content.
 * **Firestore Integration**: All bot configurations (moderator/admin roles, logging channels, case numbers) are persistently stored in Google Firestore, ensuring data is saved across restarts and accessible from any host.
+* **LLM-Powered Sentiment Analysis**: The bot now uses a Large Language Model (LLM) to analyze the sentiment of replies.
+Negative replies will prevent karma gain for the replied-to user.

 Karma is designed to be efficient, user-friendly, and highly effective in maintaining a healthy Discord server.
 It's the ultimate tool for a harmonious community!